-Dominic has specialised for more than 30 years (more than 15 years as a silk) in clinical negligence and personal injury claims.
+Dominic has specialised for nearly 35 years (more than 16 years as a silk) in clinical negligence and personal injury claims.
 He now deals exclusively with the most complex and serious claims in these fields.
 He has considerable experience and particular expertise in cases involving serious brain or spinal injury.
 He prides himself on being approachable and sensitive when dealing with all parties.

-Dominic’s current practice is approximately two thirds complex clinical negligence and one third catastrophic personal injury.
+Dominic’s current practice is 50% complex clinical negligence and 50% catastrophic personal injury.
 Having joined Hailsham Chambers in January 2015 Dominic is now established in both his areas of work as a leading silk in London rankings in both Chambers and Partners and Legal 500.

 Dominic is an active practitioner and advocate of all types of ADR.
 He has acted as leading counsel in countless settlement meetings and mediations.
 He renewed his qualification as a mediator in July 2020 and intends to practise as a mediator alongside his Bar practice.

-Dominic has sat as a Recorder for 16 years and is authorised to hear civil, criminal and private law family cases.
+Dominic sat as a Recorder for 17 years, authorised to hear civil, criminal and private law family cases.
 Dominic was appointed a Bencher of Lincoln’s Inn in 2013 and is currently the Inn’s representative Governor on the Board of the Inns of Court College of Advocacy.

 Dominic acts for both claimants and defendants.
 He is an established panel silk for the Medical Defence Union and NHS Resolution and is frequently instructed on behalf of large private healthcare providers.

 Recent clinical negligence claims in which Dominic has been instructed include: